 Finally!
 Ermahgerd!!!!
 Did you think that winter would ever end??
 I for one did not.
 Today in NYC it was 90 and stickeeeeeeeeeeeeeeeeeeeee!
 But that means not only are the farmers’ markets in full spring swing, they are pushing out the bounty that Mother Earth shares this time of year.
 Garlic scapes!
 Remember them?
 I am scooping them up to dose plain ole pesto with these fresh shoots and flowering stems of the garlic bulb, while also jam-packing the processor with not only basil, but also arugula and parsley.
 Arugula and Garlic Scape Pesto!
 Oh yeah!!

 Those growing garlic will be familiar with this curlicue that shoots up from the buried bulb.
 I’m sending out this scape pesto recipe now because my readers are scattered across the globe, and it is found from May through July, depending on where you are.
 It usually starts shooting up about a month after the bulb’s first leaves, and many will cut it back and compost to stop diverting energy so the bulb itself can fatten up.
 Resist!
 Just say no!
 Cut back, but don’t compost.
 There are many things you can do with these stems, from chopping and adding to a potato salad, to making sauces like this scape pesto, to making those cute bundles below.
 They can be eaten raw, blanched, roasted or grilled.
+For a deep dive on all things you can do with these divine shoots, check out (and follow) Suzie Durigon at Just Crumbs.
+She has a wonderful post on everything you always wanted to know about scapes.

 Try to find a farmer that will sell you a big bag.
 They last a month or so in a plastic bag in the fridge, and buying them by the piece can get pricey.
 I have seen them for a quarter each, but I shop at the end of the day and dazzle farmers with my true appreciation for this shoot.
 I can usually make off with a 2-gallon ziplock filled for just $10.
 As long as you are successful in your hunt, why don’t you whip up a batch of Roasted Garlic Scapes?
 You won’t be sorry.
 They have that I-want-more-ish quality like salted edamame, with a big dose of robust flavor.
 Plus they are easy-peasy and are a bit of a show stopper.